Can Anesthesia Cause Hair Loss?: Evidence Review

 Hair loss – no matter the cause – can be devastating.
 And, even if you are prepared for it beforehand, it can still have some serious effects on your self-esteem.

 When it comes to telogen effluvium, the main thing is to reduce stressors and not worry.
-Continued stress will only prolong the hair loss, and this can lead to chronic telogen effluvium, a condition best addressed by a medical professional.
+Continued stress will only prolong the hair loss, leading to chronic telogen effluvium, a condition best addressed by a medical professional.

 If you are looking to take a more hands-on approach to treatment, stick to the naturals.
 This includes vitamin and mineral supplementation, as well as the development of a gentle hair care routine.